-A number of states have passed laws to address intimidation, harassment, and bullying in schools.
-These "anti-bullying" laws are meant to promote school safety, improve truancy rates, and reduce school violence, among other things.
-The law specifically requires schools to create certain policies for prevention, training, and enforcement concerning behavior that may lead to bullying.
-Students who violate anti-bullying provisions face suspension and expulsion; whereas schools and districts may face large monetary fines arising out of civil liability claims.
+In each U.S. state, specific laws govern student behavior, student conduct, and student discipline in the school setting.
+Several states have passed laws to address intimidation, harassment, and bullying in schools.
+These anti-bullying laws are meant to promote school safety.
+They also help improve truancy rates and reduce school violence, among other things.
+The law requires schools to create specific policies for prevention, training, and enforcement.

 Examples of specific behavior that constitutes bullying include:

-- Spreading rumors or posting degrading, harmful, or explicit pictures, messages, or information using social media or other forms of electronic communication (also known as "cyberbullying");
+- Posting harmful or explicit pictures, messages, or information using social media or electronic communication, also known as cyberbullying

 Federal Anti-Bullying Laws